instana/robot-shop/K8s/helm/README.md

 $ helm install --set payment.gateway=https://foobar.com ...
 ```

-## End User Monitoring
+## Website Monitoring / End-User Monitoring

-Optionally End User Monitoring can be enabled for the web pages.
-Take a look at the [documentation](https://docs.instana.io/products/website_monitoring/) to see how to get a key and an endpoint url.
+Optionally Website Monitoring / End-User Monitoring can be enabled for the web pages.
+Take a look at the [documentation](https://docs.instana.io/website_monitoring/) to see how to get a key and an endpoint url.

 ```shell
 $ helm install \